MiniBT/odin-recipes/README.md

 This is the first project on The Odin Project.
 The project involves creating a basic recipe website.
+In the project I created an index.html page with links to three separate recipe html pages.
+The main skills demonstrated were creating boilerplate html, headers, links, images, ordered lists, and unordered lists.